July 14, 2017

 With the knowledge and expertise gained from acting as one of the five law firms that represented the State of Texas against Big Tobacco in the late 1990’s, NPR intends to once again hold Big Tobacco accountable for the deaths and injuries caused by their cigarettes and their methods of marketing their products to underaged children.

-NPR partners Nelson Roach and Neil Smith, along with associates Chris Johnson and Chad Ihrig represent the plaintiff in this matter.
+NP Neil Smith, along with associate Chad Ihrig represent the plaintiff in this matter.

 If you would like to talk to a NPR attorney about your Massachusetts tobacco case, please complete the following contact form: